 - Pay interest annually in advance or monthly in arrears

 - Borrow to pay interest, which would be paid annually in advance and the principal repaid monthly.

 The Westpac Protected Equity Loan Product Disclosure Statement sets out the detailed information on fees and charges, your interest obligations and the factors which affect the calculation of the interest rate for this loan.

 Pricing varies depending on a number of factors, including securities, protection level and time horizon.

 The individual situation of investors may differ and investors should seek independent professional tax advice on any taxation matters.

 Westpac Banking Corporation ABN 33 007 457 141, AFSL 233714 is the issuer of the Westpac Protected Equity Loan facility Product Disclosure Statement (PDS) dated 22 July 2013.
-You should consider the PDS before deciding whether to enter into a Westpac Protected Equity Loan facility.
+The PDS is no longer current and is available for historical purposes only.

 This information does not take into account your personal objectives, financial situation or needs so you should consider its appropriateness having regard to these factors before acting on it.